pryvyd9/AzgaarToCK3/Readme.md

 - Cultures are mapped to random existing cultures.
 - Religions are mapped to random existing religions.
 - Rivers are not generated.
+- Biomes do not have smooth transition.
+They are still WIP.
+[Biome Conversion](https://github.com/pryvyd9/AzgaarToCK3/blob/master/Converter/Helper.cs#L158-L169)

 ## Known issues
 - Water provinces are rarely convex.
 It means that ship routes will look like navigators are all drunk.